huijuhnkim/arietta/README.md

 - 📖 Sight-reading exercises with adjustable difficulty
 - 🎯 Ear training modules for intervals and chords
 - 📊 Progress tracking and personalized practice recommendations
-- 🔐 Secure user authentication with Firebase
+- 🔐 Secure user authentication with Google Firebase

 ## Installation